LiorZ/hdac8_thesis/thesis.rst

 Initial parameters
 ``````````````````
-	Since the amount of sampling was the first feature we decided to calibrate, we initialized the other features with values that were found optimal in previous studies [7]_ such as:
+	We initialized the features with values that were found optimal in previous studies [7]_:

-	#) Weight of *hackelec* (electrostatic term) = 0.5
+	#) Weight of *hackelec* (electrostatic term): 0.5
-	#) Standard deviation of constraints = 0.2
+	#) Standard deviation of constraints: 0.2
-	#) Number of decoys generated per simulation = 200
+	#) Number of decoys generated per simulation: 200
-	#) Perturbation size = 6 degrees
+	#) Perturbation size: 6 degrees
+	#) Structural template: 2v5w - HDAC8 bound to a peptide (see Methods).
-	#) Anchor atom was the CA of the acetylated lysine (residue 366 in the pdb).
+	#) Anchor atom in peptide: CA of the acetylated lysine (residue 366 in the pdb).
+We assumed that the default anchor chosen in the FlexPepDock protocol will not be optimal in our case since it is farther from the active site, so we determined the anchor to be the acetylated lysine.
-	#) Receptor anchor was the CA of F208 (selected by the algorithm by default since its the closest to the peptide anchor)
+	#) Anchor atom in receptor: CA of F208 (selected by the algorithm by default since it is closest to the peptide anchor)

 	These features were of course, validated and perturbed in later phases.